databrickslabs/waterbear/README.md

 ## Enterprise data models

-Given an enterprise data model, we automatically convert an entity into its spark schema equivalent, extract metadata, derive tables expectations as SQL expressions and provision data pipelines that accelerate production workflows.
-Such foundations allow financial services institutions to bootstrap their [Lakehouse for Financial Services](https://databricks.com/solutions/industries/financial-services) with highly resilient data pipelines and minimum development overhead.
-Designed with industry standards in mind, this project is compatible with multiple data formats and follows the latest developments across the financial services industry.
+Given an enterprise data model, we automatically convert an entity into its spark schema equivalent, extract metadata, derive tables expectations as SQL expressions and provision data pipelines that accelerate development of production workflows.
+Such a foundation allows financial services institutions to bootstrap their [Lakehouse for Financial Services](https://databricks.com/solutions/industries/financial-services) with resilient data pipelines and minimum development overhead.
+Designed with industry standards in mind, this project is compatible with multiple data formats and follows the latest trends and developments observed across the financial services industry.

 ### JSON Schema